 The soffit cover does the same thing as vertical wall-mounted bath vent covers—they keep out exterior air, moisture, and birds.
 I can't even tell you how many birds nests I have seen in vents.

-The Dundas Javine vent cover is spring loaded so it will properly seal when you turn off the fan.
+I really like the Dundas Jafine Soffit Vent Cover because it is spring-loaded which gives it a good air seal when you turn off the bath fan.
 It is also adjustable so it can fit a 4-inch or 6-inch duct.